-Have you ever wondered what the difference is between hemp oil vs CBD oil?
-While both oils have their fair share of impressive benefits, hemp oil and CBD oil are made from opposite parts of the hemp plant and offer completely different advantages.
+Have you ever wondered what the difference is between hemp seed oil vs CBD oil?
+While both oils have their fair share of impressive benefits, hemp seed oil and CBD oil are made from different parts of the hemp plant.
 CBD oil is effective for treating pain, anxiety, and even promoting deeper sleep, while hemp oil is best known for its nutritional value and hydrating skin benefits.

 In this article, you will learn: